jrosen48/utk-homepage/content/post/2021-07-22-loving-knoxville/index.md

 Last, we like our neighborhood.
 We can walk to the river, bike to the park and to daycare and work.

+It is in the south, which is different for me, still.
+Knoxville has problems and inequalities that make it less than it could be.
+Where I work has issues.
+I think these matter, perhaps even more as we live here longer.

 This is about all I have to say.
 The last three years have been good, and hard.
 The second half of our six years in Lansing brought us our little one on a snowy February morning.
 I am unsure what the second half of our time in Knoxville will bring but am cautiously optimistic about it.